IntegerMan/vue-space-sim/README.md

 ### Situation Display

 -[ ] Render Grid Lines
--[ ] Render a Ship Component
+-[x] Render a Ship Component
--[ ] Render a Hostile Component
+-[x] Render a Hostile Component
 -[ ] Render Ship Components Based on Data
 -[ ] Indicate Heading on Ship Components
--[ ] Indicate Name or Designation Under Ship Components
+-[x] Indicate Name or Designation Under Ship Components

 ### Simulation

--[ ] Add a playback speed component
+-[x] Add a playback speed component
 -[ ] When not paused, the playback speed component should periodically cause the simulation to advance -[ ] Simulating should cause ships to move around

-## Navigation

--[ ] Allow the player to set a heading
--[ ] Allow the player to set a velocity
--[ ] Simulation causes the ship to move

-## Tactical
+## Combat

--[ ] Allow the player to initiate a jump
 -[ ] Allow the player to fire weapons
 -[ ] Allow the player to toggle weapon auto-fire
 -[ ] Allow the player to set a target
 -[ ] Allow the player to toggle auto-targeting

+## Sensors

+-[ ] Allow the player to select a contact
+-[ ] Display details on contact
+-[ ] Allow the player to categorize the contact
+-[ ] Allow the player to see known categorizations of other vessels -[ ] Allow the player to see ship's current sensor emissions

 ## Flight Ops